tushar5526/Autotype/README.md

 Install python3.x, pip

 # Install the dependencies
-for Linux and Windows

 `pip install -r requirements.txt`

-for Macos

-`pip install -r optional-requirements.txt`
 ### Run it as CLI app

 Provide the path of the file to be autotyped and the delay time through teminal/shell.